McKool Smith: Recognition

-A larger number of National Law Journal and Verdict Search "Top 100 Verdicts" over the last five years than any other law firm.
+McKool Smith secured a larger number of National Law Journal and Verdict Search "Top 100 Verdicts" over the last five years than any other law firm.
 In 2012, the Chambers USA Guide ranked McKool Smith nationally in IP litigation and regionally in Texas for IP and Commercial litigation.
 Ten attorneys ranked individually as leaders in their field.
 In an August, 2012 Wall Street Journal article, McKool Smith is described as "...one of the biggest law-firm success stories of the past decades..."

-McKool Smith was named to The National Law Journal's 'Midsize Hot List' 2009-2011 and to the magazine's "NLJ 250 List" in 2012.
+McKool Smith was named to The National Law Journal's 'Midsize Hot List' 2009–2011 and to the magazine's "NLJ 250 List" in 2012.

 In March 2011, McKool Smith, named one of the Top Four patent litigation firms in the U.S. In 2011 by Managing Intellectual Property magazine, received the publication's 2011 "Patent Case of the Year" honor for securing a $290 million judgment for i4i Inc. against Microsoft.
 The judgment was unanimously affirmed by the U.S. Supreme Court on June 9, 2011, and reportedly represents the largest U.S. patent infringement award to be affirmed on appeal.
 McKool Smith was ranked nationally as a leading firm for Intellectual Property in 2011 by The Legal 500, which stated that the firm is "…very professional and focused…and has its clients' commercial interests at heart."
 McKool Smith secured two of the ten "Biggest IP Litigation Wins of 2011," according to Corporate Counsel Magazine, January 2012.
 The firm was named "IP Firm of the Year" in the Southern region of the United States by Benchmark Litigation magazine, March 2011.

 McKool Smith Hennigan was ranked a 2010 'Best Law Firm in California' for Intellectual Property Law by U.S. News & World Report.
 On a national level, McKool Smith Hennigan was ranked for Bankruptcy and Creditor Rights/Insolvency and Reorganization Law.